Welcome to StarDate

 by Jasmin Fox-Skelly

-This issue highlights the life and death of white dwarfs.
-We’ll also have all the latest astronomy news, a comprehensive two-month stargazing guide for the months of September and October, detailed skycharts, and answers to your astronomy questions from our science guru Merlin.
+This issue highlights the hundreds of massive planets orbiting exceptionally close to their stars.
+We’ll also have all the latest astronomy news, a comprehensive two-month stargazing guide for the months of November and December, detailed skycharts, and answers to your astronomy questions from our science guru Merlin.

 Explore